manix17/AI-Youtube-Summarizer/README.md

 ## Features ✨

-- **Multi-Platform AI Support:** Choose between Google Gemini, OpenAI GPT, and Anthropic Claude models
+- **Multi-Platform AI Support:** Choose between Google Gemini, OpenAI GPT, Anthropic Claude, and OpenRouter models
 - **Instant AI Summaries:** Get a summary of any YouTube video that has a transcript
 - **Seamless YouTube Integration:** Summary appears directly on the video page with dark theme support
 - **Profile Management:** Create multiple profiles with different AI providers and custom prompts